For this post I will start off with part one, mental issues and my disability.

 Here is some of the stigma and frustration centered around the above.

-I often get labeled as stupid.
+I often get labelled as stupid.
 Lazy.
-Trying to get and maintain jobs is difficult because I am a slow learner, and get labeled as such.
+Trying to get and maintain jobs is difficult because I am a slow learner, and get labelled as such.
 I have been let go from jobs or even not payed because I was too slow.
 Now I can say that I am slow, and I don't mean stupid, I mean slow.
 I know what my strengths and weaknesses are, and in saying so, I am not putting myself down.
 I'm simply stating a fact.
-So when I say that I am slow (to learn and catch on to things), don't tell me I'm not, or to not be so hard on myself.
 I say this not only because it is true, but because it is something that people need to be aware of when working with me, being friends with me etc.

 And, as someone who is on the spectrum, I have other things that come along with it.
 I have certain things that bother me, such as tactile sensitivities, (Which is why I can't wear certain fabrics, or how rings bother my fingers so much I can't wear them) and scent sensitivities.
 (I have to be picky about what cleaning products I choose, know what I like and dislike, can't stand people who wear too much cologne or perfume etc (when the correct amount is basically none hahah)) And so on.

-I come across as stubborn, or as hating many things, when in reality, I just know what I like, and sometimes, listening to or watching the same stuff over and over is not only easier but preferred.
+I come across as stubborn, or as hating many things (I mean I do that too), when in reality, I just know what I like.
+And sometimes, listening to or watching the same stuff over and over is not only easier but preferred.
 And this is not only a part of my disability, it is also an anxiety thing. it is comforting.

 My mental health